 “Cooking is like love.
 It should be entered into with abandon or not at all.”

 Note: I have also heard of a few people adding ground beef, smoked sausage, green peppers, sugar to the tomatoes, and some parmesan cheese on the top.
 Still, I prefer mine more traditional and to the point compared to the other variations.
 I guess it’s because it just isn’t Southern Tomatoes and Macaroni anymore after adding all these additional items to the recipe.
 That’s where the confusion begins with some.

 Let’s address the other elephant in the room.

-Adding sugar to the recipe.
-Suppose you are using good quality organic canned stewed tomatoes or homemade canned stewed tomatoes.
+Should you add sugar to the recipe?
+Suppose you are using good-quality organic canned stewed tomatoes or homemade canned stewed tomatoes.
 In that case, sugar isn’t necessary unless you have bitter, acidic tomatoes or a sweet tooth.
 You can feel free to add it but do so a little at a time.

 Recommended Equipment For Southern Macaroni and Tomatoes